Understanding derivatives and their challenges

 Risk management policy

 A risk management policy must be developed at the start of the hedging relationship to designate the derivative for hedge accounting.
-This should include:- risk management objectives;
+This should include:

 - details of the exposure that’s being hedged;